RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 - We want to change the result , its value or even its type
 - We want a GetResults that would return the history of result

 And this is a class with 1 method with 1 line of code.
-In the SRP definition what bother me is the word "responsibility" its definition is really subjective and vaggue.
+In the SRP definition what bother me is the word "responsibility" its definition is really subjective and vague.
 I could have a single class of 100k lines of code whose responsibility is "provide online booking for hotel" and a class of 2 methods whose responsibilities are "return the price" and "save the price" and with these 2 responsibilities it wouldn't respect SRP.

 The definition of this principle is so vague that it can't be called a principle.
 It's nearly impossible to explain it to someone, every time the auditor will say "what do you mean by 'responsibility' or 'reason to change' ?".
-If you are an extremist of this rule you might endup with thousand of very little classes and from my experience it's way worse to maintain than large ones.
+If you are an extremist of this rule you might end up with thousand of very little classes and from my experience it's way worse to maintain than large ones.

 __What should I keep from SRP ?__